UTNkar/documentation/content/other_applications/member_check.md

 ## API

 The member check is also available as an api and can be used from a website, app etc.
-To use the api, send a **POST** request to `https://old.utn.se/member_check/check_membership.php`.
+To use the api, send a **POST** request to `https://utn.se/member_check_api/`.

 ### Params

-In the **POST** request, you must send the social security number (personnummer) of the person you want to perform a member check on.
+In the **POST** request you must send a JSON object with key/value pair: ssn/'personnummer_of_the_person' and the content type must be set to "application/json".
 The social security number can be either 10 or 12 digits.
 A dash (-) is optional.
-The social security number must be sent in the `ssn` parameter.
-Example:

-ssn=980102-1234
+Example:`{'ssn':'980102-1234'}`

 ### Response